JTX RunRise XL Review (2026): The Best Flat-Fold Treadmill JTX Makes?

 How it compares

-Against the standard RunRise, the XL is the better runner: more motor, more speed, more deck and a higher weight limit, for £200 more in the sale.
-Against the Sprint 7, the trade is the fold type: the XL folds flat for under-bed storage, while the Sprint 7 uses a sturdier hydraulic fold-up deck, adds a 12 percent incline and a 3-year warranty, but cannot be stored flat.
-Choose the XL if flat storage and a brushless motor matter most; choose the Sprint 7 if you want the hydraulic frame and more incline.
+Against the standard RunRise at £799, the XL is the better runner: more motor, more speed, more deck and a higher weight limit, for £200 more, or £190 more once the code is applied to both.
+Against the Sprint-7 at £1,149, the trade is the fold type: the XL folds flat for under-bed storage, while the Sprint-7 uses a sturdier hydraulic fold-up deck, adds a 12 percent incline and a 3-year warranty, but cannot be stored flat.
+Choose the XL if flat storage and a brushless motor matter most; choose the Sprint-7 if you want the hydraulic frame and more incline.
 Our best folding treadmills guide widens the field.

 Where JTX stands in 2026